yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 ```

+### Miscellaneous Points

 #### Namespaces
 - Namespaces are Kubernetes objects which partition a single Kubernetes cluster into multiple virtual clusters.
 Each Kubernetes namespace provides the scope for Kubernetes Names it contains; which means that using the combination of an object name and a Namespace, each object gets an unique identity across the cluster.
 - In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).

+#### What is a NodePort?
+- A NodePort is an open port on every node of your cluster.
+Kubernetes transparently routes incoming traffic on the NodePort to your service, even if your application is running on a different node.

+#### Service Types
+- **ClusterIP**: Exposes the service on a cluster-internal IP.
+Choosing this value makes the service only reachable from within the cluster.
+This is the default ServiceType

+- **NodePort**: Exposes the service on each Node’s IP at a static port (the NodePort).
+A ClusterIP service, to which the NodePort service will route, is automatically created.
+You’ll be able to contact the NodePort service, from outside the cluster, by requesting <NodeIP>:<NodePort>.

+- **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
+NodePort and ClusterIP services, to which the external load balancer will route, are automatically created.

 # Detailed Notes
 Kuberenetes (pronounced koo-ber-netes) is container-orchestration system.